 \subsection{Discussion}

-Both \cref{fig_exp_thm10} and \cref{fig_lemma_6_density} show that our notion of expansion not only includes some real networks, but actually gives a good separation between networks where the bidirectional BFS performs well and those where it requires (close to) linear running time.
-With few exceptions, exactly those graphs that seem to have sublinear running time fit our conditions for asymptotically sublinear running time.
-Moreover, although the exponent state in \cref{lem_sublinear_with_cheap_start} only gives an asymptotic worst-case guarantee, \cref{fig_lemma_6_exponent} clearly shows that the estimated exponent of the running time correlates strongly with the exponent given in the Theorem.
+Both \cref{fig_exp_thm10} and \cref{fig_lemma_6_density} show that our notion of expansion not only covers some real networks, but actually gives a good separation between networks where the bidirectional BFS performs well and those where it requires (close to) linear running time.
+With few exceptions, exactly those graphs that seem to have sublinear running time satisfy our conditions for asymptotically sublinear running time.
+Furthermore, although the exponent stated in \cref{lem_sublinear_with_cheap_start} only gives an asymptotic worst-case guarantee, \cref{fig_lemma_6_exponent} clearly shows that the estimated exponent of the running time is strongly correlated with the exponent given in the theorem.